 We’re in the third week of Iowa’s legislative session.
 Lawmakers have been busy introducing legislation—a few hundred bills to date—with more expected to come.

 Last night, the House and Senate passed the Students First Act—Gov. Reynolds’ wide-reaching school choice spending bill—outlined in House File 68 and Senate File 94.
 Gov. Reynolds signed it into law today, Jan.
-24. The legislation will shift funding from public schools to private schools and is likely to hurt rural communities.
+24. The legislation will direct public funding to private schools, likely hurting rural communities due to the relative lack of private schools in these communities.
 To learn more, read our recent blog.

 We’re also watching multiple bills relating to local government, water quality, and renewable energy.
 They include a bill that would reduce barriers for farmers market vendors (For), a bill relating to soil health (For), and a bill calling for a restrictive statewide siting standard to the detriment of local control (Against).